Vijanxoxo/SoC-Pine-script-/README.md

 Swing trading strategy using MACD, RSI, ADX, ATR, Parabolic SAR

 It was a swing trend trading strategy which captured the market trends using a combination of momentum oscillator indicator - MACD(moving average convergence divergence), momentum indicator - RSI(relative strength index), directional trend strength indicator - ADX(Average Directional Index), trailing and stop indicator - parabolic SAR(stop and reversal).
 The choice of these indicators were based on the following factors:-
->Used a combination of both lagging and leading indicators and smoothed them to remove any fakeouts (RSI is a leading indicator)
+1)Used a combination of both lagging and leading indicators and smoothed them to remove any fakeouts (RSI is a leading indicator)
->RSI doesnt work in choppy markets so we use parabolic SAR to confirm signals when trend is weak
->Trend strength is confirmed by ADX, a value of ADX higher than 30 indicates a trending market
->RSI and MACD are complimenting indicators
+2)RSI doesnt work in choppy markets so we use parabolic SAR to confirm signals when trend is weak 3)Trend strength is confirmed by ADX, a value of ADX higher than 30 indicates a trending market 4)RSI and MACD are complimenting indicators
->We use smoothed RSI to avoid false unwanted signals
+5)We use smoothed RSI to avoid false unwanted signals

 The code can be found here: [Swing trading strategy](initial_swing_trading_strategy.txt)